Guides

 Do research peptides work?

-It depends on the peptide and the claim.
-For several popular peptides, the strongest data are still preclinical, meaning cells, animals, or tiny uncontrolled human series.
-Research-use-only labeling also signals a product not intended or verified for human injection.
+The answer depends on the peptide and claim.
+For several popular products, cells, animals, or tiny uncontrolled human series provide the strongest data.
+A research-use-only label also identifies a product that was not intended or verified for human injection.

 What is the difference between a peptide and a peptide drug?